MultiCraft/repixture/mods/rp_mobs/API.md

 triggers the `on_death` function.

 We do not like instant removal so this subsystem provides a simple graphical death effect and delay.
-This flips over the mob and makes it come to a screeching halt.
+This flips over the mob and calls a special `dying_step` function every step.
+This function is used by the mob to handle death physics stuff.

+While dying, no tasks or microtasks are run.
 The mob is still visible but all player interactions are disabled.
 After a short delay, the mob disappears in a cloud of dust by setting the HP to 0, causing `on_death` to be called.